matomo-org/matomo/plugins/ExampleLogTables/README.md

   existing install and to report database usage.
 There is no diagnostic for the omission.
 - **`Metrics.getDefaultMetricTranslations`** is likewise a subscription, and it takes translation *keys*: core translates the whole array after posting the event, so translating in the handler translates twice.
-Without the subscription the archived metric renders under its raw record name.
+Without the subscription the metric keeps its raw record name wherever core consults that map -- sparklines, the single-metric view, and any renderer asked to translate column names.
+The default JSON and XML output never consults it, so the raw name shows there either way.
 - **A record name's prefix is a contract, not a convention.** Everything before the first underscore in `ExampleLogTables_nb_visits_admin_group` is read back as the plugin name when the metric is requested, and an unknown or deactivated plugin there throws.
 Rename the plugin and miss that string and reads fail long after archiving succeeded.
 - **A segment name is also a payload key.** Segment value suggestions are read out of the visits log by segment name, so the value `VisitorDetails.php` writes under `userGender` is what lets the segment editor suggest values for `userGender==`.
-Name them differently and the editor reports that there is nothing to suggest.
+Name the two differently and the editor offers no suggestions and says nothing: the visits are found, the column is not, and the empty result is indistinguishable from a segment nobody has data for yet.
+Suggestions also only look a fixed number of days back, so a segment over older data suggests nothing either.
+- **A segment whose value is not in the visits log needs a `$suggestedValuesCallback`.** `groupIsAdmin` describes a group rather than a visit, so no payload key can carry it and the route above cannot work.
+The callback answers instead, and it short-circuits before the visits log is queried at all.
+  Nothing derives `0` and `1` from a boolean dimension on your behalf — `plugins/CoreHome/Columns/Profilable.php` is core's precedent for exactly this shape.
+- **The sort order of a visits log block is unallocated.** `VisitorDetails.php` returns a number alongside its HTML, every plugin that renders into the visits log returns one, and nothing hands them out or warns about a clash: two blocks sharing a number are ordered arbitrarily.
+Survey what core occupies and take a gap.
-- **`install()` runs on activation, once.** Bumping the version in `plugin.json` does not re-run it.
+- **`install()` runs once, the first time the plugin is activated, and only then.** Bumping the version in `plugin.json` does not re-run it, and neither does deactivating and reactivating the
-  This plugin ships no `Updates/` migration on purpose — the versioning lesson belongs to `ExamplePlugin`, and an install that activated this plugin before it had a working `install()` is fixed by deactivating and reactivating it.
-Your plugin will need one the first time you change your own table's schema, because nothing else will reach an install that already has the old one.
+  plugin: core skips `install()` for any plugin already listed under `[PluginsInstalled]` in `config/config.ini.php`, and deactivation never removes it from that list.
+An install that activated this plugin before it had a working `install()` therefore has no tables and no way to get them from the user interface — the plugin name has to come out of `[PluginsInstalled]` by hand first.
+This plugin ships no migration on purpose, because the versioning lesson belongs to `plugins/ExamplePlugin/Updates/`; yours needs one the first time you change your own schema, because a migration is the only thing that reaches an install that already has the old one.
 - **Nothing registers the tracking parameters.** `user_gender`, `user_group` and
   `user_group_is_admin` are read straight out of the request.
 A plugin invents its own and documents them; there is no list to add them to.

-## Table and column naming

-Both are load-bearing in ways that only show up later.

-- **Prefix the table with your plugin name**, as `log_examplelogtables_user` does and as `plugins/BotTracking/Dao/BotRequestsDao.php` does with `log_bot_request`.
-A generic name such as `log_custom` collides with the next core table of that name.
-Keep the `log_` prefix so a human reading the schema can see it holds log data.
-- **Do not name a column after a reserved word.** Your own queries can quote it; core's do not always — it builds `SELECT MAX(<id column>)` unquoted for every declared log table while purging raw data, so a table whose id column is called `group` breaks the whole site's purge with a syntax error.
-The column here is `group_name` for that reason.
-- **Match core's width on a column you join on.** `user_id` is `VARCHAR(200)` because that is what `log_visit.user_id` is.
-Matomo connects with a non-strict `sql_mode`, so a shorter column truncates a long user id silently, and the truncated value no longer matches — leaving a row nothing can ever join to again.
-- **Declare defaults for columns a partial write may omit.** A request that carries one attribute writes one column, and the others fall back to their declared default.
+- **Your table and column names end up inside core's SQL, unquoted.** Nothing validates them.
+Core builds `SELECT MAX(<id column>)` for every declared log table while purging unused log actions and does not quote the column, so declaring an id column named after a reserved word breaks the whole site's raw-log purge with a syntax error — on a path no test in your plugin exercises.
+The column here is `group_name`, not `group`, for that reason, and both tables carry the plugin name so they cannot collide with the next core table called `log_custom`.
+Declaring an id column at all enrols the table in that query and in the table lock the same purge step takes, so declare one because the table has one, not out of habit.
+The remaining schema rules — matching the width of a column you join on, and declaring a default for every column a partial write may omit — are visible in the DAOs that own the schema, along with the write path's own clamp: values that arrive in a tracking request are not yours to assume the length of.

 ## Privacy

 **What is stored.** One row per identified user in the user table, holding attributes the site sends with its tracking requests, and one row per group in the group table.
 The user id is personal data, and the attributes are personal data about that user.
 Nothing is stored for visits without a user id.
-The gender dimension sets `$allowAnonymous = false`, as core does on every dimension over an identifier, so anonymous visitors cannot segment by it; the group flag does not, because a group is not a person.
+The gender dimension sets `$allowAnonymous = false`, so segmenting by it needs a logged-in user;
+the group flag leaves the default, because a group is not a person.
+Core sets that flag on its five visitor-identifying dimensions -- user id, visitor id, visit id, IP and fingerprint -- and leaves it alone elsewhere, including on identifiers like `idorder` that identify a thing rather than a person.
+The question the flag answers is not "is this column an identifier" but "does this value describe a person", and an attribute attached to one is as personal as the id itself.

 **How it is erased and exported — and the point of this section.** This plugin subscribes to none of the `PrivacyManager` events and contains no erasure code.
 Subject deletion, subject export,